IBM/event-automation/_tutorials/flink-monitoring.md

 ---
 title: "Monitoring Flink with Prometheus and Grafana"
-description: "Find out how to monitor flink with Prometheus and setup Grafana."
+description: "Find out how to monitor Flink with Prometheus and setup Grafana."
 permalink: /tutorials/flink-monitoring/
 section: "Tutorials for Event Processing"
 cardType: "large"
 toc: true
+order: 12
 ---

 Prometheus and Grafana can be used to monitor a Flink instance by showing key metrics on dashboards and setting up alerts that trigger when the cluster is not functioning normally.
 Monitoring Flink is essential for ensuring the stability, performance, and reliability of Flink jobs.